Environment configurations

 }

 Currently, the best way to separate payment gateways and shipping methods is to use a specific prefix for their system names.
-For example, you can set Integration- for the payment gateways and shipping methods used in Integration, Preproduction- for Preproduction and so on.
-The prefix should be in line with the enum defined in previous steps, for easier matching.
+For example, you can set Integration- for the payment gateways and shipping methods used in Integration, Preproduction- for Preproduction, and so on.
+The prefix should align with the enum defined in previous steps for easier matching.

 var environment = ServiceLocator.Current.GetInstance<DxcApplicationContext>().CurrentEnvironment;